proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

   - Supply its CommitmentDate in the format yyyy-mm-dd using the SelectUsingCommitmentDate attribute.

 At lease one of the two methods must be used.
-- .The receipted quantity must be supplied, and should not exceed the outstanding quantity from the original order.</Description>
+- The receipted quantity must be supplied, and should not exceed the outstanding quantity from the original order.</Description>

 ```xml
 			<UnitOfMeasure>EA</UnitOfMeasure>